pwin/owlready2/README.rst

  - Perform automatic classification of classes and instances, using the HermiT reasoner.

- - Tested up to 200 millions of RDF triples (but can potentially support more).
+ - Tested up to 1 billion of RDF triples! (but can potentially support more)

  - In addition, the quadstore is compatible with the RDFlib Python module, which can be used to perform SPARQL queries.